cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 I started Bastu on FortiFlora a couple days before the cleaning (as well as a separate preparation for ~1 day a week before that), with the goal of continuing until the morning of 9/23/2022 (always mixed with wet food, before starting her back on her prescription dental diet).

 My understanding is that cats are typically expected to be back to normal the next day.
-This was not true for the first appointment.  **However, during a similar interval of time, I did not have the same problem with diarrhea or continuing with eating even wet food the next day.**.
-So, I don't know the relative influence of the FortiFlora, but this cleaning went much better!
+This was not true for the first appointment.  **However, during a similar interval of time, I did *not* have the same problem with diarrhea or continuing with eating even wet food the next day.**  So, I don't know the relative influence of the FortiFlora, but this cleaning went much better!
 I hope that continues in the future.

 ## Prevalence Notes (mostly copied from [blog post](http://cdwscience.blogspot.com/2019/12/review-of-results-data-from-3-cat-dna.html))